SudhirSingh407337/FIFA_World_Cup_Dataset/README.md

 ![Dataset](https://img.shields.io/badge/Dataset-Kaggle-orange?logo=kaggle)
 ![Status](https://img.shields.io/badge/Status-Completed-success)

-This project analyzes **FIFA World Cup match data (1930–2014)** to uncover hidden patterns in scoring trends, team performance, and tournament evolution — using only **R101-approved statistical functions**.
+This project analyzes the **FIFA World Cup match data (1930–2014)** to uncover hidden patterns in scoring trends, team performance, and tournament evolution — using only **R101-approved statistical functions**.
 The goal is to provide counter-intuitive insights for **data journalism** and football analytics.

 ---